 You could open a balance transfer credit card and transfer your tax payment to it.
 Balance transfer offers to people with good credit typically include an interest-free period of a few months to more than a year.
 A year-long promotional credit card rate of 0% would likely make for a pretty sweet deal.

-“But you’d better make a plan to pay that credit card off within the year, so it really is 0%,” warns Dawn W. Brolin, CEO of Powerful Accounting, a CPA firm based in Windham, Connecticut.
+“But you’d better make a plan to pay that credit card off within the year, so it really is 0%,” warns Dawn W. Brolin, CEO of the CPA firm Powerful Accounting.

 Also, keep in mind that if you are late on a payment, your interest rate could skyrocket.

-To transfer a balance, you’ll typically pay a fee of about 3% to 5% of the balance transferred, and people with less-than-perfect credit may not qualify for a transfer covering the full amount of the tax bill.
+You’ll typically pay a fee of about 3% to 5% of the balance amount you’re transferring, and people with less-than-perfect credit may not qualify for a transfer covering the full amount of the tax bill.
 Additionally, many credit card issuers have tightened their standards for balance transfer offers as the economy struggles from the coronavirus pandemic.

 Cash advance convenience check is an expensive option